wpjerrykwok/wpjerrykwok/README.md

 ### Hi there 👋
 ### Welcome!

 Hello!
-My name is Wai Ping (Jerry) Kwok.
+My name is Jerry (Wai Ping) Kwok.

 <!--
 **wpjerrykwok/wpjerrykwok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.